-- Total reflects shares issuable upon the vesting of restricted stock units granted pursuant to the LifeStance Health Group, Inc. 2021 Equity Incentive Plan as of December 31, 2021. - (2) Outstanding restricted stock units have no exercise price and are therefore excluded from the weighted average exercise price calculation. - (3) Total reflects shares available for future issuance under the LifeStance Health Group, Inc. 2021 Equity Incentive Plan and the LifeStance Health Group, Inc. 2021 Employee Stock Purchase Plan, in each case, as of December 31, 2021.
+- (1) Total reflects shares issuable upon the vesting of restricted stock units and exercise of outstanding options granted pursuant to the LifeStance Health Group, Inc. 2021 Equity Incentive Plan as of December 31, 2022. - (2) Outstanding restricted stock units have no exercise price and are therefore excluded from the weighted average exercise price calculation. - (3) Total reflects shares available for future issuance under the LifeStance Health Group, Inc. 2021 Equity Incentive Plan and the LifeStance Health Group, Inc. 2021 Employee Stock Purchase Plan, in each case, as of December 31, 2022.